yarin/Yarin/README.md

-## Hi there, I'm Yarin - as known as xYarin 👋
+## Hi there, I'm Yarin - also known as xYarin 👋

 <br />